-GCBR forum & annual general MEETING TO TAKE PLACE IN oudtshoorn - 16 may 2017
+GCBR forum & annual general MEETING IN OUDTSHOORN A huge Success

 - Flood and Fire in the Holocene – a Sedimentary Record of climate cycles - Chris Lee (Blue Hill Nature Reserve)